 Alexander veil: A great all-around veil that does not require a hat (some suggest using with a baseball cap).
 Compact to carry around or use in a pinch when visitors arrive.

 Jacket & veil combo: It's so nice to zip up this comfortable jacket, load it's pockets with your tools, and get right to work.
 This is not an extravagance; it's the best, and for a great price, too!
 Three sizes available.

 GLOVES: Take your pick.
 They're all comfortable, secure and affordable, and sizes range from small child to large adult:

 Canvas: I've had mine for 25 years -- 'nuf said.

-Leather: At this price, why not...
-Comfort is important after all.
-Child size available -- call for pricing.
+Leather: At this price, why not; comfort is important.
+Child sizes available -- call for pricing.